-I grew up a car kid.
-We went to car shows and swap meets, always had a car project in the shop, attended Americruise when it came to Lincoln, and made trips to the Speedway Motors parts counter with our dad.
-I had no idea how lucky I was to have been born into the car world.
+Jess grew up a car kid.
+Always going to car shows and swap meets, there always had a car project in the shop.
+Attending Americruise when it came to Lincoln, and making trips to the Speedway Motors parts counter with her dad, Jess feels lucky to have been born into the car world.

-The streamliner retired in 2010 and is now on display at the Museum of American Speed.
-There are a few car shows I rarely miss.
-Vintage Torquefest in Dubuque, Iowa, is a great low-key event with tons of things to do.
-It's quite a drive from Lincoln, and about every other year it's snowy or wet, but it's great fun.
-My family also attends the Hot Rod Hill Climb in Central City, Colorado.
-It's also a family friendly event with tons to do.
-And if your car is period correct, you get to race up the pass with crowds cheering you on.
+The family streamliner retired in 2010 and is now on display at the Museum of American Speed.
+To this day, Jess rarely misses a car show.
+"Vintage Torquefest in Dubuque, Iowa, is a great low-key event with tons of things to do.
+It's quite a drive from Lincoln, and about every other year it's snowy or wet, but it's great fun."
+Her family also attends the Hot Rod Hill Climb in Central City, Colorado; "It's also a family-friendly event with tons to do.
+And if your car is period correct, you get to race up the pass with crowds cheering you on."